My Approach to Psychotherapy

 I am a doctoral-level psychologist trained in both empirical research methods and clinical practice.
 I draw from the psychotherapy research literature in devising my interventions, integrating methods that have been proven and empirically validated.
 And because the research suggests that the most important aspect of successful psychotherapy is developing a safe and trusting therapeutic relationship, I pay particular attention to forming a respectful, non-hierarchical, interactive and engaged connection with my clients.

 Teaching Useful Skills

-I primarily use Cognitive-Behavioral techniques, including Acceptance and Commitment Therapy techniques and other Mindfulness-based techniques, which have been shown to be effective in hundreds of studies for a wide range of psychological problems and life transitions.
+I primarily use Cognitive-Behavioral techniques, including Acceptance and Commitment Therapy and other Mindfulness-based techniques, which have been shown to be effective in hundreds of studies for a wide range of psychological problems and life transitions.
 This approach emphasizes teaching clients useable skills to change unproductive or self-limiting ways of thinking and behaving.
 I teach clients in effect to become their own therapist, practicing the techniques they learn outside of sessions as well.
-Such work is usually structured; short-term and problem-solving oriented, making room as well for open-ended exploration and reflection and movement beyond cognitive insight.
+Such work is usually structured, short-term and problem-solving oriented, also making room for open-ended exploration and movement beyond cognitive insight.

-When appropriate and with clients collaboration, I also utilized EMDR (Eye Movement Desensitization and Reprocessing Therapy) to more rapidly help clients heal from trauma, loss, painful memories or overwhelming emotions (see Specialities & Expertise to read further about EMDR).
+When appropriate and with a client's collaboration, I also utilized EMDR (Eye Movement Desensitization and Reprocessing Therapy) to more rapidly help clients heal from trauma, loss, painful memories or overwhelming emotions (see Specialities & Expertise to read further about EMDR).